Max-Linear Regression by Convex Programming: Introduction

-\citet{magnani2009convex} proposed the \emph{least-square partition algorithm} (LSPA), which progressively refine estimates for both $\{\mb \beta_{\star,j}\}_{j=1}^k$ and $\{\mc C_j\}_{j=1}^k$, which is a reminiscent of the $k$-means clustering algorithm. \citet{hannah2013multivariate} proposed the \emph{convex adaptive partitioning} (CAP) method by applying the adaptive partitioning technique that splits and refines the partitions.
-The CAP method exploits the adaptive partitioning technique which divides partitions with respect to coordinate $u\in[p]$ and selecting the only partition which minimizes the mean square error on the observations $(\mb x_i, y_i), i\in[n]$.
-By selecting this adaptive partition method which is improved version of naive partitioning method used in LSPA, they showed improved performance in empirical result.
-Later, \citet{balazs2016convex} proposed the \emph{adaptive max-affine partitioning algorithm} (AMAP) that exploits both LSPA and the CAP method with a cross-validation scheme.
-By applying the adaptive partition method in CAP but replacing the partition criterion by partitioning at median, they reduced computation time for a large data set.
-The performance of these alternating minimization algorithms critically depends on the initialization.
-In fact, designing a good initialization scheme is in turn an independent challenging problem. \citet{balazs2016convex} proposed a random search scheme to compute an initial estimate of the parameters, but its search space grows exponentially in $p$.
-Later, \citet{ghosh2019max} reduced its computational cost through dimensionality reduction using a spectral method when $p \geq k$.
-Nevertheless the size of the search space is still exponentially dependent on $k$.
-There also exist other approaches to solve the nonlinear least squares in \eqref{eq:LSest} along general strategies to tackle nonconvex optimization problems. \citet{toriello2012fitting} formulated it into a mixed integer program via the ``big-M'' method.
-Likewise other mixed integer programs, their solution suffers from high computational cost and does scale well to a large instance. \citet{ho2019dca} formulated \eqref{eq:LSest} into a \emph{difference of convex} (DC) program and applied the \emph{DC algorithm} (DCA) \citep{tao1998dc}.
-They showed its fast convergence to a local minimum.
+{ However, since the oracle partition information is not available in practice, various adaptive partitioning methods have been studied.
+Magnani and Boyd \cite{magnani2009convex} proposed the \emph{least-squares partition algorithm}, which is an alternating minimization algorithm that progressively refines the estimates for both model parameters and partitions similar to the $k$-means clustering algorithm.
+Hannah and Dunson \cite{hannah2013multivariate} proposed the \emph{convex adaptive partitioning} (CAP) method, which is a greedy algorithm that builds a partitioning of covariates through dyadic splitting and refit.
+They have shown that the CAP method is asymptotically consistent.
+Bal\'asz \cite{balazs2016convex} proposed the \emph{adaptive max-affine partitioning algorithm}, which combines AM and CAP using a cross-validation scheme and significantly reduces computation time by partitioning at the median.
+The performance of all these algorithms critically depends on the initialization.
+Moreover, they proposed an initialization scheme based on a random search, but its search space grows exponentially in $p$.
+In a later work, Ghosh et al. \cite{ghosh2021max} further improved the random search method by using a spectral method so that the size of the search space does not depend on $p$, even though it grows exponentially in $k$.
+Their initialization scheme remains a practical method when $k = O(1)$.
+Toriello and Vielma \cite{toriello2012fitting} formulated \eqref{eq:LSest} as a mixed integer program based on the ``big-M'' method. { Similar to other methods based on mixed integer programming, their method also suffers from a high computational cost and does not scale well to large instances.} Ho et al. \cite{ho2019dca} applied the \emph{DC algorithm} \cite{tao1998dc} to a reformulation of \eqref{eq:LSest} as a \emph{difference-of-convex} program.
+They showed, empirically, fast convergence of their algorithm to a local minimum.}